 How to Know if Graphics Card is Compatible With Your Motherboard?

-In order to check if graphics card is compatible with your motherboard or PC, you have to check for 3 important and 2 optional (but ideal) characteristics and specifications:
+To check if a graphics card is compatible with your motherboard or PC, you have to check for three important and two optional (but ideal) characteristics and specifications:

 - Important: A Free PCIe x16 Slot

 - Important: Enough Space in the Case/Chassis

 - Ideal: The PCIe Version of the Motherboard and GPU Must Match

 - Ideal: A CPU That Does Not Bottleneck Your GPU